"Leadership is action not position." - Donald H. McGannon

 Student Leadership Positions:

 A variety of student leadership opportunities exist within the student government as well as the academic, social, programming and media groups that exist on campus.
 Beyond these club and organization opportunities, there are several committees such as theme celebrations and other university-wide programs and services.
-Students seeking involvement and who are not sure where to start should visit with one of the staff members within Campus Activities and Student Leadership to explore the opportunities.
+Students seeking involvement and who are not sure where to start should visit with one of the staff members in the Campus Activities, Service & Leadership office to explore the opportunities.

 Pioneers Leadership Institute: